solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 ![metamask connection](../../images/rsk-plant-box/image-27.png)

-> If you change the network after the page appear in the screen, reload the browser to ensure the green button showing connected is active.
+> If you change the network after the page appear on the screen, reload the browser to ensure the green button showing connected is active.

-You can realize that some plants show the first characters of an account, which I bought them before, using thr Truffle console.
+You can realize that some plants show the first characters of an account, which I bought them before, using the Truffle console.

 ![RSK plant garden on testnet](../../images/rsk-plant-box/image-28.png)